 Trading sideways is ‘slightly overcast’ conditions; they can be OK but lack direction.

 Erratic markets are ‘rolling thunderstorms, heavy rain,’ whatever you do, don’t go outside.
 In fact, make sure your car is locked up in the garage and call your insurance broker and increase your cover as this could get nasty!

 Get into the habit of checking the Weather before you start trading each day

 Believe me; this will save you loads of time and money.
 I know a lot of traders get a day off during the week and they make that day their trade day.
 Now that could be OK if the conditions are ‘Sunshine,’ but how do you think your results are going to be if unbeknown to you the weather conditions are ‘Thunderstorms’ expected.
 It can be carnage, and you can rip big holes in your trading account on these days.
-So make sure you avoid them.
+So make sure you avoid them and be a consistent trader.
 On the Sunshine days, you can maximize your potential by increasing your trade size as you know the conditions are optimum for trends.
 On the days that are cloudy, you can let the market go and enjoy your day instead of spending endless hours waiting for that magic moment, which just isn’t going to come.

 Don’t forget being a professional trader is all about being precise.